-This noodle stir fry takes just 10 minutes to make using both the meat and braising liquid from my Slow Cooker Crispy Chinese Shredded Chicken recipe.
+This Crispy Shredded Chicken Noodle Stir Fry takes just 10 minutes to make using both the meat and braising liquid from my Slow Cooker Crispy Chinese Shredded Chicken recipe.
 The shredded chicken is juicy inside and crisp on the outside which is a fabulous contrast to the slippery noodles.
 There is almost an entire bunch of Chinese broccoli in this stir fry, which makes this a complete meal.

 “This noodle stir fry is off the charts when it comes to effort vs output.”